 Jen is a founding member of A-WOL Dance Collective.
 She wears many hats at A-WOL, but she absolutely adores her role as an artistic director and company member.
 As a lover of collaborative creation and the exploration of combining floor work with aerial movement, A-WOL brings completion to her life!
 Her background and training include Pendulum Aerial Arts, Polaris Dance Theatre and a number of amazing choreographers and instructors in the western states including Mary Hunt and Jayne Persch.
 She also enjoys teaching aerial, dance and aerial yoga and her most recent endeavor includes her Aerial Yoga Teacher Training, Soulaira, that she co-founded with Jessica Baker in 2014.
 In Jen's spare time she maintains her registration as a dietitian, runs a sheet metal company, attempts multiple coffee dates with her husband each week and is raising her two children, Rustin and Sienna.

-Brandy Guthery, originally from Tampa, Florida (home of the Buccaneers) moved to Oregon at age 14 where she began studying at Oregon Ballet Theater.
+Brandy Guthery, originally from Tampa, Florida, moved to Oregon at age 14 where she began studying at Oregon Ballet Theater.
 She has trained in ballet, modern, flamenco and aerial dance.
 Brandy has performed with A-WOL Dance Collective, Polaris Dance Theater, Oregon Ballet Theater, Pendulum Aerial Dance Theatre, Portland Opera and North West Academy.
 She is a founding member of A-WOL and current Artistic Director as well as the Marketing/PR Manager of the company.
-When she is not dancing she is a regional property manager with Pinnacle and a proud coach of the Clackamas Cavalettes.
-Brandy loves chips and salsa and a good scary movie and all her fur babies.
+When she is not dancing she is a senior property manager and a proud coach of the Clackamas Cavalettes.
+Brandy loves chips and salsa, a good scary movie and all her fur babies.